swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

 We introduce a new progress reporting mechanism following the new `ProgressReporter` type.
 This type encourages safer practices of progress reporting, separating what to be passed as parameter from what to be used to report progress.

-This proposal outlines the use of `ProgressReporter` as reporters of progress and `~Copyable` `ProgressReporter.Progress` as parameters passed to progress reporting methods.
+This proposal outlines the use of `ProgressReporter` as reporters of progress and `~Copyable` `Subprogress` as parameters passed to progress reporting methods.

 ## Proposed solution and example

 ### Reporting Progress (General Operations)

-To begin, let's create a class called `MakeSalad` that reports progress made on a salad while it is being made.
+To begin, let's create a framework called `SaladMaker` that contains functionalities that can make a salad and has built-in progress reporting.

 ```swift
 struct Fruit {